RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Conclusion

 \section{Conclusion}

-This work presented a dense RGB-D SLAM method that detects and tracks multiple planar rigid objects without relying on semantic segmentation.
+This work presented a dense RGB-D SLAM method that tracks multiple planar rigid objects without relying on semantic segmentation.
 We also proposed a novel online multimotion segmentation method and a dynamic segmentation pipeline based on a hierarchical representation of planes and super-pixels.
 The detailed evaluation demonstrates that our method achieves better localisation and mapping results than state-of-the-art approaches when multiple dynamic objects occupy the major proportion of the camera view.
 If one dynamic object is occluded by another, our method fails to track the object but detects the object as new after it reappears in the camera view.
 Our future work would be re-detecting the dynamic objects based on their models to support long-term object tracking.
-We also plan to extend our method to dynamic structured environments and improve the accuracy of localisation and mapping.
+We also plan to extend our method to non-planar environments and enable independently tracking of multiple large non-planar rigid objects.